 A primary reason for buying healthy selections is to prevent additives such as high sodium content and sugar.
 For that very reason, it is important to avoid adding these to your meals that you prep for yourself.
 Both sodium and sugar have negative effects on your health when you take in amounts above what is recommended for your daily caloric needs.

 If you are eating a great balanced diet which involves very low sodium, a pinch of salt here or there isn’t so bad, but moderation is key.
 Because sugar can naturally occur in foods such as fruits, it is also important to be careful about how much sugar you take in with those sorts of foods factored in.

 When prepping meals, it is important what you choose to put into your body and how you balance it out.
 Some focus on calorie intake, and then those focus on macronutrients in calorie intake.
 The winning selection is to go with macronutrients, which breaks down your caloric intake into three categories:

 By figuring out a good balance of carbohydrates, fat, and protein (macros), you can better provide your body with the overall balance that it needs.

-Where some may go wrong with nutrition are, for example, no carb diets, which deprives your body of valuable whole grains that it needs.
+Where some may go wrong with nutrition, no-carb diets can deprive your body of valuable whole grains.
 Whole grains are, of course, a key factor in that sentence.
 It is wise to cut out simple carbohydrates such as white bread, tortillas, white rice, potatoes and replace them with whole-grain options such as yams, oats, and whole wheat.